Did you know that getting a club fitting is a conversation, much like going to the doctor?

 These are another couple of questions that can, or rather, should be answered together.

-What that means is, for many golfers, if the club’s >38″ long and has <24* of loft, the club will be harder to hit.
+What that means is, for many golfers, if the club’s 38″ long or more and has 24* of loft or less, the club will be harder to hit.
 That’s where many 2, 3, 4, and sometimes 5 irons fall.

 By switching to a hybrid, they gain more help.
 What I mean is, the bigger head of a hybrid has more MOI.
 Moment of Inertia, or its ability to resist twisting about its center axis on shots hit away from the “sweet spot”, is what people talk about when they mention forgiveness in a golf club.